phenotypic/homebridge-http-lock-mechanism/README.md

 ## Description

-This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based locking device to to Apple's [HomeKit](http://www.apple.com/ios/home/).
+This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based locking device to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using simple HTTP requests, you can turn lock/unlock the device.

 ## Installation